Colocation

 Clicking on the “More” button will open:

-Information about connected SAN network;
+• Information about the connected SAN network;

 Connecting to IPMI